KTH/sbus-reader/README.md

 ## Building

-Currently the build depends on libraries that are not available in public repositories.

 A complete build of the image can be made with `mvn clean package docker:build`.

-Due to the need to access a private maven repository, you may be better off building the image from the integral-ug-multicast Jenkins project which has access to the private repository.
 Pre built images are available on public docker hub as kthse/sbus-reader, see above.